Rokasl/CS408_project/report/source/12_chapter_5.md

      args: JSVal[], callback:JSCallBack}
 ```

-Below linked list data structure is used again to form a call back structure.
-It is used when
+The linked list data structure is used again to form a call back structure.
+This structure is used when
-machine starts to search for command's handler in the stack while building a "JSCallBack" by adding
+the machine begins to search for command's handler in the stack while building a "JSCallBack" by adding
 checked stack frames to it.
-After a handler is found and command is done executing, the machine uses
+After the handler is found and command is done executing, the machine uses
 "JSCallBack" to rebuild the stack to its original state.

 ```javascript